FusionAuth/fusionauth-site/site/_posts/2023-03-06-nextjs-and-fusionauth-passwordless.md

 ### Adding a Protected Page

 It is a common use case to want to have pages in an application that are only accessible once a user is signed in.
-We can do this easily with Next.js and FusionAuth.
+You can do this easily with Next.js and FusionAuth.

 Create a file name `protected.tsx` in your `pages/` directory, containing the following code: